Automattic/regenerate-thumbnails/readme.txt

 == ChangeLog ==

+= Version 2.2.2 =

+* Don't check the nonce until we're sure that the action called was for this plugin.
+Fixes lots of "Are you sure you want to do this?" error messages.

 = Version 2.2.1 =

 * Fix the bottom bulk action dropdown.
 Thanks Stefan for pointing out the issue!